 - Grief and loss, etc.

-Mental Health Screenings: Available to all IHCC individuals and may be completed anonymously via the IHCC website – Mental Health Screenings page (COMING SOON!), or during a specific Screening Event held throughout the academic year.
-Student results may be sent to the CPRC for review and follow-up mental health support if preferred.
+Mental Health Screenings: Available to all IHCC individuals, screenings are free and confidential.
+They are found on the IHCC website – CPRC “Helpful Resources” page.
+Specific voluntary Screening Events may be held throughout the academic year as well.
+Results may be emailed to the CPRC for review and follow-up mental health support if preferred.

-Relaxation Room: COMING SOON!
+Relaxation Room: ON HOLD DUE TO COVID-19.
 This will be available to students only and will include one-hour, scheduled reservation times.
 More information to follow.

 Counseling and Prevention Resource Center